splunk/rpm_app_for_splunk/docs/README.md

-# Splunk App for Robotic Process Monitor (RPM) for RPA
+# Configuration Docs - Here is how to configure the Splunk App for RPM

-The Splunk App for Robotic Process Monitoring (RPM) is a collection of Splunk Dashboards and Data Collection configurations.
-The App also allows you to automate actions to the UiPath API based on data in a Splunk index.
+#1.
+Prepare Splunk for Data ingest
+#2.
+Configure Data Collection
+#3.
+Validate and Use App